 Remember, though, that research births the outline.
 So, while deciding what to write about is the first step in researching your ebook, you’ll need additional research to settle on the scope of your content.

-Once your research is done, draft an outline, starting from the outside in.
+Once your research is done, draft a content outline, starting from the outside in.
 Begin with chapter titles and what you plan to tackle in each one.
 Then, if you’re inclined, include subheading suggestions within each chapter.

 Quick Tip: For an effective outline, write the objective/learning point your reader should take away from each chapter.
 This ensures that you’re fighting the fluff from the very beginning.